seedcase-project/seedcase-website/community/sharing/conference-rse23.md

 When we talk about sensitive data, we're talking about information that belongs to real people – people like you and me.
-We call them "data subjects."
+We call them "data subjects".
 These are the folks whose data is being used for research inside a TRE.
 We want them to feel safe and comfortable knowing their information is being handled with care.